vda-lab/data-management/pages/nosql/arangodb-querying-document-data.md

 {% highlight sql %}
 FOR a IN airports
-  COLLECT state = a.state INTO airportsByState
+  COLLECT s = a.state INTO airportsByState
   RETURN {
-    "state" : state,
+    "state" : s,
     "airports" : airportsByState[*].a._id
   }
 {% endhighlight %}